 This is a course in financial accounting, dealing especially with accounting records on an historical basis as distinct from industrial and cost accounting.
 It covers accounting method as applied to the accounts of sole traders and partnerships, joint ventures, branches, pastoral and rural enterprises, unsystematised (single entry) recording, deceased and bankrupt estates, fire losses, and accounting for commodity stocks.

-Yorston, Smyth & Brown: Accounting Fundamentals.
-(Law Book Co. of A'asia Pty Ltd.) 3rd edition, 1959.
+Yorston, Smyth & Brown: Accounting Fundamentals (with supplements) (Law Book Co. of A'asia Pty Ltd.) 4th edition, 1961.